Championship Golden Boot race: Can anyone catch Chuba Akpom to win in 2022/23?

 The Sweden international has made himself at home at the Coventry Building Society Arena and is currently the most likely candidate to catch Akpom if he can enjoy a flurry at the end of the season.

-Gyokeres has also proven himself to be an exceptional all-round striker, with eight assists to his name this season as well.
+Gyokeres has also proven himself to be an exceptional all-round striker, with eight assists to his name this season.

-A genuine candidate for Player of the Season in the Championship, Tella has been a revelvation for a Burnley side that are romping away at the top.
+A genuine candidate for Player of the Season in the Championship, Tella has been a revelation for a Burnley side that are romping away at the top.

 The 23-year-old winger, on loan from Southampton, has scored five goals in his last two games to rocket into Golden Boot contention.